distributed-assertions/distributed-assertions.github.io/docs/dispatch.md

 >     npm run build

+Generated executables for `linux`, `macOS`, and `Microsoft Windows` shall be found at the `executables/` directory.

 ----------------

-## Using `dispatch`
+## Using

-Once you have a built `dispatch` executables, it is recommended to test the tool starting from the root directory.
+Once you have a built `Dispatch` executables, it is recommended to test the tool starting from the root directory.
 The executables are found in `/executables` directory, so by calling `./executables/dispatch-linux` (or use the Windows or the macOS executable as needed), you should get the list of available commands.
 You can use `-h` option to get more information about each command and its arguments.

 In the rest of this document, we will use `dispatch` to stand for whichever executable you chose earlier.